1. French Revolution

 Read the full Battle of Waterloo article

-4. Congress of Vienna
+8. Congress of Vienna

 Congress of Vienna

-The Congress of Vienna of 1814–1815 was a series of international diplomatic meetings to discuss and agree upon a possible new layout of the European political and constitutional order after the downfall of the French Emperor Napoleon Bonaparte.
+The Congress of Vienna of 1814–1815 was a series of international diplomatic meetings to discuss and agree upon a possible new layout of the European political and constitutional order after the downfall of the French emperor Napoleon Bonaparte.
 Participants were representatives of all European powers and other stakeholders.
 The Congress was chaired by Austrian statesman Klemens von Metternich and was held in Vienna from September 1814 to June 1815.

 Read the full Congress of Vienna article